sathvikbhagavan/trendtrackers/_portfolio/index.md

 We also wanted to dive into hydrogen bonds - those little but mighty interactions that help stabilize a ligand’s binding to its target.
 Hydrogen bond donors and acceptors play a pivotal role in how tightly and specifically a ligand can bind to a target protein.

-We applied the same rigorous statistical tests to analyze hydrogen bond properties.
+We applied rigorous statistical tests to analyze hydrogen bond properties.
 Here’s what we found: for H-bond donors, all pairwise comparisons showed significant differences between clusters — except for clusters 1 and 0.
 For H-bond acceptors, the differences were significant across all clusters — except for clusters 1 and 3.
 This suggests that *cluster 1* has some unique binding characteristics, further setting it apart as a promising ligand family.

 {% include boxplot_hdonors_by_cluster.html %}